-On August 11, 2005, Southern Star entered into an Administrative Services Agreement with EFS Services to provide certain administrative services to Southern Star and Holdings.
 On January 23, 2012, Southern Star entered into an Administrative Services Agreement with MSIP Southern Star L.L.C, an affiliate of MSIP, to provide certain administrative services to Southern Star and Holdings.
-Pursuant to the terms of these agreements, the parties are not paid a fee for their services; however, they are entitled to be reimbursed for reasonable expenses incurred in providing such services.
+Pursuant to the terms of this agreement, the parties are not paid a fee for their services; however, they are entitled to be reimbursed for reasonable expenses incurred in providing such services.